-- Make sure you do not eat, drink, smoke or chew anything except essential medications (as approved by your surgeon) 8 hours prior to surgery.
-You may take a Dramamine with a small sip of water the morning of surgery. - Know where to go, when to be there, and please DO NOT FORGET your pre-op packet - Wear comfortable clothing, preferably something you do not have to pull over your head. - You will be in the recovery room for about 2 or more hours after surgery, so be sure your ride home understands this time frame. - The car ride home is usually not the highlight of your day.
-Sometimes the motion causes you to vomit.
-If you live hours away you may consider staying in town the first night. - Once home, find a nice place to settle where you can sleep on your back with the head of the bed elevated about 30 degrees.
-Keep your medications, fluids and, if necessary, something to throw up into close by.
-Work on deep breathing to keep your lungs expanded.
-Start your antibiotics at the next mealtime once at home and all others as needed or as directed.
+- Make sure you do not eat, drink, smoke or chew anything except essential medications (as approved by your doctor) 8 hours prior to surgery.
+You may take a small sip of water with your Dramamine the morning of surgery. - Know where to go, when to be there, and please DO NOT FORGET - 1.
+Your pre-op packet - 2.
+Your garment - Wear comfortable clothing, preferably something you do not have to pull over your head.